In the Matter of S---: Holding

-Foreign Legislation as a tool of Statutory Construction

 The Board did not feel there was any harm in using Canadian legislation to interpret the meaning of the relevant U.S. legislation:

 Is there violence to legal precept in using the definition found in the Canadian Indian Act, that is, foreign legislation, as the guide to statutory construction?
 In this case we believe not.
 Here we are dealing with Canadian American Indians in an effort to preserve to them their ancient tribal rights.
 The Canadian Indian Act is a comprehensive definition of tribal governance.
 We note its comprehensiveness and assume that it is acceptable to the Indians as a recognition of their tribal customs and way of life.